 Safari Meal – What will I eat on a Safari?
 The kinds of meals you are served on Safari

 Safari Meals – A frequent question we receive is, “What will I eat on a Safari in Uganda?”
-The answer is simple; it depends on what kind of lodge you are staying in.
+The answer is simple; it depends on what kind of Lodge you are staying in.
 If you are in an upmarket, luxury, exclusive Lodge, then you will be served meals that exceed the quality of the best restaurants in Kampala or Kigali.

-What will I eat on a Safari in Uganda staying at Luxury Lodges?
+What will I eat on a Safari in Uganda, staying at Luxury Lodges?

-A Taste of Uganda that is what you will eat staying at luxury lodges on your Safari.
+A Taste of Uganda that is what you will eat while staying at luxury lodges on your Safari.
 Most Luxury Lodges have their gardens where they grow organic fruits and vegetables or will use some local gardeners to raise vegetables to their specifications.

 Luxury Lodges will have experienced Chefs that will present their Culinary Delights that you will not soon forget.
-Meals at upmarket, luxury Lodges will often be creating an innovative taking what is available in Uganda and creating meals beyond your expectation.
+Meals at upmarket, luxury Lodges will often be creating an innovative taking what is available in Uganda and creating meals beyond your expectations.

-If you have special requests for that particular taste of Uganda Dish, they will most likely prepare for you aside from what is on the Menu for that day.
+If you have special requests for that particular taste of Uganda Dish, they will most likely prepare for you, aside from what is on the menu for that day.

-What will I eat on a Safari in Uganda staying at Mid-Range Moderately Priced Lodges?
+What will I eat on a Safari in Uganda, staying at Mid-Range Moderately Priced Lodges?

 You will not go hungry on Safari in the Pearl of Africa, Uganda.
-Freshly prepared food will be served at meal times, giving you a Taste of Uganda.
+Freshly prepared food will be served at mealtimes, giving you a Taste of Uganda.

-The meal that may lack some creative content will be breakfast at mid-range lodges, and there is a sense of sameness to it.
-Take the initiative and order a Rolex chapati for breakfast, at least ask for it, and you will have a refreshing change.
+The meal that may lack some creative content will be Breakfast at mid-range lodges, and there is a sense of sameness to it.
+Take the initiative and order a Rolex chapati for Breakfast, at least ask for it, and you will have a refreshing change.

-Fresh Fruit will be served at Breakfast and for dessert at meal times.
-There is a strong possibility that you will be served real coffee and not instant though you might take advantage of our Coffee Lover Survival Instructions.
+Fresh Fruit will be served at Breakfast and for dessert at mealtimes.
+There is a strong possibility that you will be served real Coffee and not instant though you might take advantage of our Coffee Lover Survival Instructions.